manuelesimi/DispatcherSuite/kafka-service/APPLICATION.md

     ./runApp.sh

-To start the application.
-By default, it uses the `application.yml` file in the current folder as [configuration](CONFIGURATION.md) file.
+to start the application.
+By default, it uses the `application.yml` file in the current folder as [configuration](doc/CONFIGURATION.md) file.